-8. Prescription Medicines in France
+8. Prescription Medicines and Pharmacies in France

 Prescriptions in France are called ordonnances, a term that covers both medicines and other forms of treatment.